hjshah142/Text-Summarization-Scientific-paper-and-Wikipedia-articles/README.md

     2. PubMed Dataset

 - Wikipedia Article
+- Latex files of the research papers in area of computer science

 ## Scientific Paper Datasets Attributes:
 - Two sets of long and structured documents obtained from Open Access repositories.